Dimensions of Earth's Polar Openings

 * If the crust thins to a mere 200 miles at the poles, then the opening would be 450 miles for a theoretical range of 50 to 450 miles for the size of the polar opening.

-My approximation is that the opening is most likely 80 to 120 miles wide.
+My approximation is that the opening at its narrowest point is most likely 50 to 80 miles wide.

 according to my explorations the hole rim is 1400 nm in dia. inner span 95 nm and the thickness of the crust close to the pole is 1050 nm.Therefor the hole itself is just 95 nm wide but it starts on 78th parallel.